AESTHETICS: The Style of Internet Subcultures

 What is an Internet aesthetic?

-DEFINITION: Not be confused with the philosophical movement of the 18th century, an internet aesthetic refers to the visual identity of an online subculture.
-Communities may express their distinct sense of style through moodboards, aesthetically-pleasing youtube videos, and creative graphic designs.
+DEFINITION: Not to be confused with the philosophical movement of the 18th century, an internet aesthetic refers to the visual identity of an online subculture.
+Communities may express their distinct sense of style through mood boards, aesthetically pleasing youtube videos or creative graphic designs.
 These creations are often shared on popular social media platforms like TikTok, Instagram, Pinterest and Youtube.